vnpugh/Tic-Tac-Toe/README.md

 <h1>Building the Game</h1>
  <h2>Technical Requirements</h2>
  <ul>
-<li>Build a web application from scratch with semantic markup for HTML, CSS & JavaScript (DOM     m  manipulation).✅</li>
+<li>Build a web app from scratch with semantic markup for HTML, CSS & JavaScript (DOM manipulation).✅</li>
 <li>Build a dynamic game that allows two players to compete from the same computer.✅</li>
 <li>Separate HTML, CSS, and JavaScript files in the application.✅</li>
 <li>Leverage DRY (Don't Repeat Yourself) principles.✅</li>